Maker, Cornwall: History

 In the late 7th Century the West Saxons and native Britons had engaged in a series of battles near the River Parrett.
 Around this time Aldhelm wrote a letter to King Geraint of Dumnonia describing him as 'Lord of the Western Kingdom' suggesting that all of Devon and Cornwall still retained a single ruler.
 The letter is fairly confrontational in places, and its purpose is to encourage Geraint to get the Briton church to accept the Roman calculation of Easter and Tonsure.
 Bede notes that Aldhelm's efforts were successful and, in 705, King Geraint of Dumnonia gave the promontory on the Cornish side of the mouth of the River Tamar to Sherborne Abbey, where Aldhelm was the Bishop.

 The Normans installed the Valletorts as tenants of most of the land controlling the Tamar.
 From them, Maker passed by marriage to the Durnford family and then to the Edgcumbes.

 Maker was recorded in the Domesday Book (1086) when it was held by Reginald from Robert, Count of Mortain.
 There was 1 hide of land and land for 8 ploughs.
 There were 3 ploughs, 4 serfs, 6 villeins, 8 smallholders, 60 acre of pasture.
 The value of the manor was £1 sterling though it had formerly been worth £1 10s.

+In 1931 the civil parish had a population of 886.
+On 1 April 1950 the parish was abolished and merged with Rame to form "Maker with Rame".